hyperfiddle/electric-fiddle/src/docs_site/blog/y20250123_waveform.md

 Speaking of client/server logic, where is it?
 This is a server-streamed web app, so where is the IO complexity, how many LOC of client/server crap?
 Go try to find it!
 The answer is 0%! **THERE ISN'T ANY!!**

---
+## Efficient virtual scroll with differential dataflow

-P.S.
-This demo is a great explainer for `IndexRing`, which is manipulating the diffs to cause the tape striping pattern in the DOM (open the dev tools and see).
+This demo is a great explainer for `IndexRing`, which is manipulating the [Electric diffs](/tutorial/webview_diffs) —recall Electric v3 is powered by differential dataflow under the hood!—to cause the tape striping pattern in the DOM (open the dev tools and see).
 It is recycling elements in a ring, which we ended up at because it is the most optimal dom layout strategy that results in the fewest possible touches.
 So, instead of issuing `:grow` and `:shrink` diffs at the two ends (i.e. mount and unmount in classic React terms - to destroy and rebuild the elements), IndexRing is issuing `:update` diffs in a specific pattern.
 In some cases, if the userland row renderer is careful, that means the total set of dom touches may be precisely text nodes only (i.e. inside the row but not the row itself), which means the layout engine can treat the rows as fixed boxes and perform the reordering and repainting exclusively on the GPU, which just feels incredibly lightweight and fast.
 That is not what is happening here, but we'll clean that POC up and publish it at some point.